ibm-cloud-docs/assistant/deploy-zendesk.md

 Before you can secure the Zendesk connection, complete the following required tasks:

-1.  {: #deploy-zendesk-secure-prereqs}Secure the Web Chat.
+1.  {: #deploy-zendesk-secure-prereqs}Secure the web chat.
 For more information see [Enable security](/docs/assistant?topic=assistant-deploy-web-chat#deploy-web-chat-security-task).
-1. Encrypt sensitive information that you pass to the Web Chat.
+1. Encrypt sensitive information that you pass to the web chat.

     When you enable security in Zendesk, you must provide the name and email address of the current user with each request.
-Configure the Web Chat to pass this information in the payload.
+Configure the web chat to pass this information in the payload.

     Specify the information by using the following syntax.
 Use the exact names (`name` and `email`) for the two name and value pairs.